Kehvarl/roguelikedev-2024-drgtk/Progress_Log.md

   end
 end
 ```
-We could then build on this class as usual and after we perform our game logic on each tick we could then do something like this to render all our entities:
+We could then build on this class as usual and after we perform our game logic on each tick we could then do render all our entities by iterating over the collection:
 ```ruby
 Entities.each {|e|  args.outputs.primitives << e.render()}
 ```